Noroff-FEU-Resits/javascript1-ca-resit2/README.md

 ## Note

-- Your code must be properly formatted and your function and variables must be appropriately named.
+- Your code must be properly formatted and your functions and variables must be appropriately named.
 - Make sure there are no errors in the console.

 ## Submission